Hotchkiss 13.2 mm machine gun: As a naval weapon

 Early in World War II, the French, Italian and Japanese navies were using twin (CAD Mle 1929 - Contre Avions Double) and quadruple (CAQ mle 1929 - Contre Avions Quadruple) mountings on many of their warships.
 French warships that were refitted in the United States in 1943, such as the battleship Richelieu or the destroyer Le Terrible, had their 13.2 mm machine guns replaced by more powerful Oerlikon 20 mm cannons.

 In Italy, the Società Italiana Ernesto Breda produced the gun under license as the Breda Mod.31 from 1931 onwards.
 It was used as an anti-aircraft gun aboard ships, submarines, and armored trains of the Royal Italian Navy.
 After World War II it was used on the patrol boats of the Guardia di Finanza.

 The Spanish Navy bought the weapon in December 1935 and used it during the Civil War (where it was mounted on several Republican Navy destroyers and cruisers).
 The "Pirotecnia Militar" Army Ammunition plant (Sevilla) produced its cartridges after 1939.

 As a ground weapon

 Several self-propelled anti-aircraft combinations were tested in the 1930s, with Citroën-Kegresse or Berliet chassis, but none was mass-produced.
 The 13.2 mm Hotchkiss was used on the Belgian T15 and the French AMR 35 light tanks as well as on the White-Laffly AMD 80 armoured car and on fortifications.
 The Free French used field-modified self-propelled mountings, with guns recovered from French ships, in North-East Africa in 1942.
 The Breda Mod.31 was used as an anti-aircraft and heavy machine gun on command tanks of the Royal Italian Army as well as on L3/33 light tanks sold to Brazil.
-The Japanese mounted license-produced version of the gun on a number of Type 92 Heavy armored Cars which had initially been armed with only a pair of 6.5mm machine guns.
+The Japanese mounted license-produced version of the gun on a number of Type 92 Heavy armored Cars which had initially been armed with only a pair of 6.5 mm machine guns.

+Greek version

+The Hotchkiss 13.2mm dual purpose is the Greek modified version of French Hotchkiss 13,2 mm.The Greek version, in contrast to the other versions, was fed by a rigid metal band (feed strip) on the sides of the weapon and was used with an articulated tripod, dual use.
+This machine gun used as anti-aircraft and anti-tank by the Greek army in WW2.